ilyamore88/ilyamore88/README.md

 ### Hi there 👋
 I'm a fullstack web developer
-- ⚛ Working on multiple frontend and backend project in CodeX Team and DH Center
+- ⚛ Working on multiple frontend and backend projects in CodeX Team and DH Center

 ## My socials